PhishingDetector/PhishingDetector/README.md

-This repo is for showing the information page for PhishingDetector
+This repo is for showing the information page for PhishingDetector.
+Display it by entering https://phishingdetector.github.io/PhishingDetector/ in your browser.